|Solaris Green Small (£499) |

 The tubeset is unique to the Solaris and Simple.
 It uses a new lightweight version of the BFe 34.9mm seat tube for better pedalling stiffness and frame precision, along with a dropper seatpost compatible 31.6mm seatpost size.
 The Ovalform top tube is larger than the Soul to tie down the higher head tube properly and account for the longer frame.
 It also interfaces beautifully with the new 44mm standard head tube which features zero stack top cup for minimised bar height and external bottom cup for full taper steerer compatibility.

-New for 2013 is the introduction of the new Reynolds 853 DZB (Dual Zone Butt) down tube which adds an extra thick section just before the head tube end.
+We now use Reynolds 853 DZB (Dual Zone Butt) down tube which adds an extra thick section just before the head tube end.
 This has allowed us to eliminate the gussets from the front end of the frame without sacrificing durability and brings back that original, signature, clean lined Cotic look.

 All this combines to give the Solaris an agile and interactive ride, with a compliance and speed across the ground which has to be experienced.